4meta5/gsa/README.md

 What changes must be made to the preferences to change the output of the gale-shapley algorithm?
 There must be two pairs in which members of the opposite set prefer each other to their current paired partner.

-For example, if I configure the preferences so that `a` prefers `y` and `y` prefers `a`, then output changes regardless of the proposal order.
+For example, if we configure the preferences so that `a` prefers `y` and `y` prefers `a`, then output changes regardless of the proposal order.

 ```
 ?- gsa(app,R).